-Clause 13.2.5(6) eliminates the requirement for a thermal break when utilising sandwich panels in construction.
+Clause Extracts from 13.2.5Error!
+Reference source not found. eliminates the requirement for a thermal break when utilising sandwich panels in construction.
 However, this provision is typically irrelevant when considering sandwich panels, as they generally have an insulation value of R0.2 or higher.
 Therefore, in their typical application, sandwich panels can be considered a thermal break by definition.